social skills for life

-US acknowledges the traditional owners of the land on which US was established, the Wadjuk Noongar people and pays respect to their elders past, present and future
+US acknowledges the traditional owners of the land on which US was established, the Wadjuk Noongar people and pays respect to their elders past, present and emerging.

 Social interactions can be both confusing and overwhelming at times for people with autism.
 This may result in social isolation and affect education or employment opportunities.

 Working with US you can develop and practise social strategies within a safe and supportive environment.
 This builds confidence in your social interactions.